 Safety

-Water levels change drastically.
-Rocks and other hidden obstacles may be just below the surface.
+Water levels can change drastically due to scheduled dam releases and seasons.
+Be mindful of rocks and other hidden obstacles that may be just below the surface.

 Jumping from cliffs, ledges, and bridges 15 feet or more from the water surface is prohibited.
 Numerous people have been permanently disabled or killed from hitting rocks under the water surface.